AdamBlomfield/student_accommodation_data/README.md

 # Project Brief

-* Client is a Real Estate Analysts who collects studnet accommodation data using a manual method, of browsing, copying and pasting to a spreadsheet.
+* Client is a Real Estate Analysts who collects student accommodation data using a manual method, of browsing, copying and pasting to a spreadsheet.
 * By using Python we can automate the process, saving significant time.
+* Tools Used:
+    * Pandas
+    * Beautiful Soup (Web Scraping)

 ## Current Client Method (Manual)
 * Prone to human error